mantoni/pdfmatch.js/README.md

 If no config file is specified, `pdfmatch` will look for a file named `pdfmatch.json` in the current directory.

+If the source file is a PDF, the text is extracted with `pdftotext` and the configured rules are applied.

+If the source file is not a PDF, it is expected to be an image and is converted to a PDF with searchable text using `tesseract`.
+If no target file is given, the base name of the image is used for the PDF.
+In a second step, the text is extracted with `pdftotext` and the configured rules are applied.

-The config file can specify the language(s) to use and a set of rules to apply.
+The config file can specify the language(s) to use with `tesseract` and a set of rules to apply.
 After the first match, the associated command is executed and processing is stopped.
+If no match was found the `no-match` command is executed.

 Here is an example: